WeblateOrg/weblate/docs/management.rst

     You can use ``--clean`` to remove all words from database prior updating.

+.. option:: update_index

+    Updates index for fulltext search when :envvar:`OFFLOAD_INDEXING` is enabled.

+    It is recommended to run this frequently (eg. every 5 minutes) to have index uptodate.

 .. option:: setupgroups

     Configures default groups and (if called with ``--move``) assigns all users